 Alex Potter is an award winning luthier based near the village of Sway in the New Forest national park, Hampshire.

-Specialising in unusual or early fretted musical instruments Alex studied Instrument making at London Metropolitan University, gaining a first class honours degree for his work on subjects such as instrument design and musical instrument history, before returning to complete a master’s degree focusing on the re-construction of lost early musical instruments and achieving a pass with distinction.
+Upon completion of his undergraduate, Alex stayed at university to study for a master’s degree focusing on the re-construction of lost early musical instruments and achieving a pass with distinction.
 He particularly enjoyed the detective work involved in piecing together information about the instruments from what we know about the music they were built to play and the environment they were created in.

 Whilst at university Alex worked on the design and construction of instruments as varied as the fretted zither family, renaissance citterns (including the mighty, twenty-string ceterone), carved-top mandolas and, of course, the guitar family.